 ❤️ Can we predict heart disease based on measurements, behavior patterns (sleep, diet, activity,) and family and medical history?
 Can we look at everyday habits in real time to determine how they affect our cardiovascular health?

 ❤️ Are people with different kinds of genes more vulnerable to particular heart disease risks?
-For example, alcohol may be “good” for heart health for some people not, but not others and your genes might help us figure that out for you.
+For example, alcohol may be “good” for heart health for some people but not others, and your genes might help us figure that out for you.

-I do know the health of my heart from yearly check-ups, daily exercise, heart-healthy diet, and my nightly beauty sleep.
+I know my heart health from yearly check-ups, daily exercise, a healthy diet, and nightly beauty sleep.
 The study is open to men and women over the age of 18 with or without heart disease.
 Join today to help end heart disease.

 Thank you for reading.
 Have a healthy and stylish week.